-Product claims are often overlooked, because the focus of typical case evaluations are on who caused the accident itself.
+Product claims are often overlooked because the focus of typical case evaluations is on who caused the accident itself.
 However, products cases should be evaluated by comparative causation.
 The question is what caused the injury, not what caused the accident.
 Even if the defendant ran a red light, or was intoxicated, there may be a products liability claim against the vehicle manufacturer if the plaintiff would not have suffered serious injury “but for” the vehicle defect.
-Some examples of crashworthiness issues that our firm has prosecuted include seatbelts, roof crush, rollover potential and crush zone protection for the occupants.
+Some examples of crashworthiness issues that our firm has prosecuted include seatbelts, roof crush, rollover potential, and crush zone protection for the occupants.

 Referral Fees are Alive and Well in Texas

 While the rules have changed slightly, Texas still allows contingency fee sharing between lawyers.
 In 2005, Texas awarded State Bar rule governing fee-sharing between lawyers.
 While the rules relate to all fees, our firm only collects contingency fees.
 “Pure Referral” fees were eliminated by the 2005 amendments.
 Fee sharing must now be based either on the “proportion of the services performed” or based on the lawyers agreeing to “assume joint responsibility for the representation.”
 “Joint responsibility” requires the referring lawyer to “make reasonable efforts to assure adequacy of representation and to provide adequate client communication.”

 State Bar Rule 1.04 comment 13 Rule 1.04(f) and (g) requires the client’s consent in writing to identity the lawyers involved, the share each lawyer will receive, and the basis for the division of fees (usually joint responsibility).